Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: robin

-As discussed in~\Cref{subsec:ddpm}, early denoising prediction steps resemble one-step models, while later steps progressively refine spatial frequency bands, from coarse structures to fine details.
-After $m < K$ denoising steps at time $t$, the intermediate prediction $\tilde{\mathbf{u}}^{t}_{0|m}$ thus already captures low-to-mid frequency information.
-We assume this information is sufficient to condition the next step $t{+}1$, partiularly to predict a solution within this already refined frequency band.
-Using these properties, we begin denoising of time step $t{+}1$ after $m$ steps by initializing $\mathbf{u}^{t{+}1}_{K} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, allowing batched denoising of steps $t{:}t{+}1$.
-More generally, after $hm$ denoising steps, we initialize the time step $t+h$.
-We denoise a rolling prediction window of $t:t+h$ time steps in parallel.
-After warm up, this process yields a constant prediction window of size $h = K/m$ and reduces the number of model calls from $KT$ to $K-m+mT$ steps.
-We denote $m$ as~\textit{denoising stride}.
+As discussed in~\Cref{subsec:ddpm}, early denoising steps behave similarly to one-step model predictions, while later steps progressively refine higher spatial frequencies (from coarse structures to fine details).
+After $m < K$ denoising steps at time $t$, the intermediate estimate $\tilde{\mathbf{u}}^{t}_{0|m}$ already captures low-to-mid frequency content that is sufficient to condition the next physical step $t{+}1$ to predict a solution within this already refined frequency band.